dwmetz/CyberPipe/README.md

 # CSIRT-Collect
-PowerShell script to collect memory and (triage) disk forensics
+PowerShell script to collect memory and (triage) disk forensics for incident response investigations.